DeveAlbert/Rock-Paper-or-Scissors-game/README.md

 # Rock-Paper-or-Scissors-game
-This is a Rock,Paper or Scissors game!
+This is a Rock,Paper or Scissors game.